neelkanthpoosa/QueryCustomizationTool/README.md

-## Similarly, SQL querying AWS Redshift DBMS, SQL querying on MongoDB can be done.
+## Similarly, SQL querying on AWS Redshift DBMS, SQL querying on MongoDB can be done.
    - Below are the databases available for each DBMS:

 <img width="1440" alt="Screenshot 2021-12-07 at 5 01 09 PM" src="https://user-images.githubusercontent.com/35606645/150240416-4f4078d5-01bd-418a-a93b-f341a375fff6.png">